 Remember that piggy bank/milo tin can you had as a kid?
 While stowing money away in a Savings Account (with a bank) might intuitively feel like the best way to safeguard your savings for the future, you might have to think of the opportunity cost of stashing it there.
 More often than not, the performance of your savings is reliant on how well the account’s interest rate measures up to inflation.
 On top of that, most financial institutions offer security in exchange for low interest rates.
 It’s always good to leave some in there for a rainy day, but don’t be afraid to soak up the sunny interest rates by investing the rest of it!

 In times of an unstable economy, job security is one of the foremost worries that jump to mind.
-As such, it might be a good idea to have multiple streams of income in case one of the streams gets cut short unexpectedly.
+As such, it might be a good idea to plan multiple streams of income in case one of the streams gets cut short unexpectedly.
 Having a diverse investment portfolio could help tide you through a difficult time by making you more financially resilient.

 Seeing that the power of compound interest increases exponentially with each year, you’d want to give your money a longer runway to take off.
 Warren Buffet, who bought his first stock at 11, famously said that he wished he had started even earlier.
 Who are we regular investors to say otherwise?